natemoo-re/reply-bot/README.md

 # Reply Bot
+**NOTE: This project isn't even functional yet!
+Use it as a guideline at your own risk.**

 Reply Bot is a starter project for building a Twitter Bot that replies to user messages.
 It uses Serverless (AWS Lamda) and Typescript.